 They certainly do.
 In fact, “community” is one our four core values (the others being respect, integrity, and excellence).
 While students participate in numerous projects year-round, everyone comes together annually for Service Day: classes are canceled and students, faculty, and staff volunteer their time throughout New Jersey and beyond!

 Sports are my specialty!
 OK, maybe I’m better at cheering than I am at competing—but you’ll definitely find me at a lot of games.
 Our teams are part of the NCAA Division II and the Central Atlantic Athletic Conference (CACC).
-Men’s teams compete in baseball, basketball, soccer, and tennis; the women’s teams are basketball, cross-country, lacrosse (our newest addition!), soccer, softball, tennis, track and field, and volleyball.
+Men’s teams compete in baseball, basketball, cross-country, soccer, tennis, and track and field; the women’s teams are basketball, bowling, cross-country, lacrosse, soccer, softball, tennis, track and field, and volleyball.

 Life, Caldwell Style